Linus Yale Jr.: Career

-After some regular education Yale soon joined his father in his business and introduced some revolutionary locks that utilized permutations and cylinders.
+After some regular education, Yale Jr. joined his father's business and introduced some revolutionary locks that utilized permutations and cylinders.
+In 1857, he established the Yale & Greenleaf Lock Co. with his future brother-in-law, Congressman Halbert S. Greenleaf, who also financed the venture.
 In 1858, Yale's father died, and Linus Yale Jr. became more involved with his father's lock company.
+Yale Jr. was joined in the family business by his cousin, Charles Oscar Yale, who was also a prolific lock inventor with several patents.

 Yale opened his own shop about 1860 in Shelburne Falls, Massachusetts, specializing in bank locks.
 He later founded a company with millionaire Henry Robinson Towne in the South End section of Stamford, Connecticut, called the Yale Lock Manufacturing Company.
 Throughout his career in lock manufacturing, Yale acquired numerous patents for his inventions and received widespread acclaim from clients regarding his products.

+Personal life

+Linus was personal friends and frequent correspondent with the abolitionist Congressman William Morris Davis.

 Work

 Portrait painting

-Young Yale developed an early affinity for portrait painting, but about 1850 decided to assist his father in improving bank locks and to study mechanical problems.
-However, his finesse in drawing and sketching proved to be useful, as his diagrams on his later designs of locks were detailed and clear.
+Young Yale developed an early affinity for portrait painting, but about 1850 switched interests to assist his father with improving bank locks and studying mechanical problems.
+However, his artistic expertise later proved useful, sketching clear and accurate diagrams for his later lock designs.

 Locks and mechanisms

 In the 1860s, around the time he had opened his own shop in Shelburne Falls, Massachusetts, Yale specialized in bank locks.
 He introduced some combination safe locks and key-operated cylinder locks that were improvements on previously used locks.
 Possessing admirable skills in mechanics and lock making, Yale created one of the first modern locks that used a pin-tumbler design.

 The pin-tumbler design is also known as the cylinder design, and plays significant roles in today's locks and safes.
 Yale had previously harbored the practical implementation of the tumbler lock for decades, and had sketched the idea in 1844.
 Yale was convinced that key holes in traditional locks made the locks susceptible to thieves who could use picks, gunpowder explosives, and heat to thwart the locks.
 This led him to employ permanent dial and shaft designs in his inventions, known as "combination locks" today.
 Yale's best-known lock design, the cylinder pin-tumbler lock, utilized a key-operated lock concept first conceived in ancient Egypt over 4,000 years ago.

 Yale's inventions were so successful and received such critical acclaim that he exhibited several of his lock designs at world's fairs in the United States and overseas, winning a number of awards at these exhibitions.

 Throughout his career Yale acquired many patents, mostly related to his inventions of locks and safes, but also including mechanical problems.
 In 1858, he patented a device for adjusting at a right angle the joiners' square.
 In 1865 he patented a tool for reversing the motion of screw-taps.
 In 1868 he received two patents for improvements in mechanics' vises.